Every year there are issues and events both within the company and in the world at large that engage us and shape our work.

-Collaboration with external partners such as the Fair Wear Foundation (FWF) and bluesign® along with membership in the Partnership for Sustainable Textiles helps us to implement our own high standards at our material manufacturers as well.
+Collaboration with external partners such as Fair Wear (FW) and bluesign® along with membership in the Partnership for Sustainable Textiles helps us to implement our own high standards at our material manufacturers as well.

 Our intention is to take on responsibility for the entire life cycle of our products, which also includes clean and safe production in our supply chains.
 This is why have made an obligation with the Greenpeace Detox Commitment to prevent the release of harmful chemicals into the environment.
 The limits indicated in the VAUDE MRSL and exclusion of individual substances often go beyond legal requirements (REACH) and the requirements of other textile standards.

-This is why we are committed to the Higg Index for the issue of transparency in the supply chain.
-The Higg Index is being developed as a joint project of the textile industry and is the first international standard instrument for measuring the sustainability of textile products in the supply chain.
-We are actively participating in its development.
+That's why we have high hopes for the Higg Index.
+The Higg Index was developed as a joint venture of the textile industry and is the first international uniform instrument for measuring the sustainability of textile products throughout the entire supply chain.

 Our products generally have to be transported over long distances from the producer to our retail customers.
-This transport generates emissions so we make sure to ensure that our transport is as environmentally friendly as possible.
+This transport generates not only CO2 emissions, but also pollutants such as sulphur dioxide.
+We therefore want to make our transports as environmentally friendly as possible.
 Together with myclimate, we have calculated a variety of transport and emissions scenarios.
-Currently, our products travel primarily by large container ship and by rail from their place of production to our warehouse.
-These methods generate the lowest emissions according to our calculations.
+Our products travel primarily by large container ship and by rail from their place of production to our warehouse.
+These methods are the most environmentally friendly alternative, according to our calculations.

 Nevertheless, we still see room for improvement.
-In 2016 we analyzed how we could make our transport even more environmentally friendly in a project with the University of Darmstadt.
+Together with the University of Darmstadt, we analyzed how we could make our transport even more environmentally friendly in a project.
 Within the project we defined a roadmap with several measures.

 More at "Merchandise logistics"